LineaLabs/lineapy/docs/source/fundamentals/interfaces.rst

 CLI
 ---

-You can also use LineaPy as a CLI command or a runnable Python module.
-Run:
+You can also use LineaPy as a CLI command or runnable Python module.
+To see available options, run the following commands:

 .. code:: bash